area required to set up a school

 Classroom Sizes

-When we consider modern day learning spaces we don’t just think about classrooms in simplistic ways.
-In fact students learn in classrooms, they push out into break-out spaces, they work online and in many different forms and types of locations.
-The internal learning spaces, how they are used and their function is obviously a crucial factor in determining the area required to set up a school.
-To keep things simple however, we usually apply the following standards to high quality international schools with an assumed capacity of 25 students in a room:
+When we consider modern-day learning spaces, we don’t just think about classrooms in simplistic ways.
+In fact, students learn in classrooms, push out into break-out spaces, and work online in many different forms and types of locations.
+The internal learning spaces, how they are used, and their function are obviously crucial factors in determining the area required to set up a school.
+To keep things simple, however, we usually apply the following standards to high-quality international schools with an assumed capacity of 25 students in a room:

 Break Out Spaces